asabuncuoglu13/equitable-ai-cookbook/docs/fairness/notions.md

 In data-driven decision making, algorithmic systems can encode and amplify bias.
 We see the reflection of societal biases in training datasets, and in development assumptions {cite}`jacobs21`.
 Indeed, researchers and practitioners actually encode bias while constructing "measurement models" to quantify abstract concepts as a combination of observed features.
 This process is referred as **measurement modeling** can introduce potential mismatches between the theoretical understanding and its operationalization {cite}`jacobs21`.
 Jacobs et al. argues that fairness-related harms are mainly a result of such mismatches.

+In this notebook, we explain common fairness notions and possible metrics to fulfil this notion.
+A fairness notion refers to the conceptual idea or principle behind what it means for a system to be fair, such as "equal treatment" or "equal outcomes."
+A fairness metric, on the other hand, is a specific, measurable way to evaluate whether a system adheres to a particular fairness notion, often using statistical methods.

-Fairness in data-driven decision-making has emerged as a critical concern to ensure equitable outcomes for different social groups.
-These notions can be broadly categorized into group fairness and individual fairness, each addressing different dimensions of fairness. **Group fairness**, also known as "statistical fairness", focuses on treating different social groups equally. **Individual fairness** advocates for similar treatment for similar individuals.
+The fairness notions can be broadly categorized into group fairness and individual fairness, each addressing different dimensions of fairness. **Group fairness**, also known as "statistical fairness", focuses on treating different social groups equally. **Individual fairness** advocates for similar treatment for similar individuals.

 ## Group Fairness